vimc/montagu-api/docs/spec/BurdenEstimates.md

 Required permissions: Scoped to modelling group: `estimates.write`, `responsibilities.read`.

 ## POST /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/estimate-sets/{set-id}/actions/close/
-Marks a burden estimate set as `complete`.
+Marks a burden estimate set as `complete` if containing all expected rows, or `invalid` if missing rows.
 This can only be invoked if:

 * The touchstone is `open`
 * The relevant responsibility set is `incomplete`